jbloomlab/barcoded_flu_pdmH1N1/report/workflow.rst

    STARsolo_ also identifies the cells and creates the cell-gene matrix.
    See `Aligning 10x transcriptomics reads`_.

- - The viral tags and barcodes are analyzed in the aligned 10x FASTQ files.
+ - The viral tags and barcodes are analyzed in the aligned 10x transcriptome alignments.
+   See `Viral reads in 10x transcriptomics`_

  - The cell-gene matrix is analyzed using `scanpy <https://scanpy.readthedocs.io/>`_ and `AnnData <https://anndata.readthedocs.io/>`_.